Command control is an essential element of the Operations Road Show layout.

 The

-four LocoNet Fast Clocks we have mounted facing inward at the four corners
+four LocoNet Fast Clocks we have mounted facing inward at the corners

 of the layout are visible across the length of the layout.
 We also have